vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop.md

 # Render Loop
 In the render loop, we are going to use a single fence to wait until the GPU has finished executing the render work.
 Because this project is a simple tutorial, we arent going to do anything advanced, and just wait until the work we sent to the GPU is executed to start preparing the next frame.

-When doing the render loop, we need to request a image from the swapchain.
+When doing the render loop, we need to request an image from the swapchain.
 Requesting an image from the swapchain will block the CPU thread until the image is available.
 Using vsync-d modes will fully block the CPU, while other modes (like Mailbox) will return almost immediately.

 We will begin the render loop by requesting the image, which will give us a integer image index.
 We  then use this index with the Framebuffer array we made.